DGTharaka/Robotic-Arm-For-Pick-And-Place-Applications/README.md

 - `SolidWorks/` - Contains SolidWorks design files and CAD models.
 - `MATLAB/` - Contains MATLAB Simulink files and simulation data.
 - `Documentation/` - Includes detailed project documentation and reports.
-- `Scripts/` - Contains any scripts or code used in simulations and control.

 ## Getting Started